Claude Code Plugins

 3. Offer to set CLAUDISH_MODEL environment variable for session persistence

-4. Explain that --list-models shows curated recommendations, not all possibilities
+4. Explain that --top-models shows curated recommendations, --models shows all

 5. Validate format (should contain "/") but not restrict to known models